cablehead/levee/docs/ohdotfour.md

 and I think it's a lot easier to work with now.

 Writing and reading requests and responses are now decoupled from each other.
-An example use case when this is useful is if you capture all HTTP requests made to your system, and then tee those requests to a service that processes the requests for some sort of analysis.
-It doesn't make sense to have to respond to these requests, you just want to be able to parse the stream of requests.
+An example use case, you could capture all HTTP requests made to your system, and then tee those requests to a service that processes the requests for some sort of analysis.
+It doesn't make sense to have to need to respond, you just want to be able to parse the stream of requests.

-Note how in the follow example you can work with the HTTP protocol with a file descriptor paired pipe.
+Note how in the following example you can work with the HTTP protocol with a paired pipe.
 Using HTTP is independent of establishing a connection.

 ```lua
     local h = levee.Hub()